hackle/blog-rust/raw/postel-what-does-it-mean-really.md

 You would have come across other versions, such as "take the most generic input, give the most specific output", which might not make a hell lot of sense either.

-Although confusing, these are all valid interpretations.
+Although confusing, these are all valid (but incomplete!) interpretations.
 And I can assure you, Postel's law is a useful law - we just need a much simpler interpretation.
 Let's see if that can be done.

 ## Postel's law is about Types!